djfarly/sass-blocks/README.md

     }
 }

 // Remember to unset $this.
-This way we fake scoping to that file.
+This way we fake scoping it to that file.
 $this: null;
 ```